Relative cycles with moduli and regulator maps: Fundamental class in relative differentials

-Using the technique of \cite[A.6]{KSY}, one can construct a cycle class $\clOmega r W$ in the absolute Hodge cohomology group with support $\H^r_W(Y,\WW r Y)$ starting from the relative case of \ref{reviewElZ-Relativecase}.
+be the fundamental class of $W$ constructed in \cite{ElZ}.
+Using the technique of \cite[A.6]{KSY}, one can construct a cycle class

+in the absolute Hodge cohomology group with support starting from ${\clOmega r W}_k$.
 We quickly recall the argument.
 Let $k_0\subset k$ be the prime subfield of $k$ and let $\cI$ be the set of smooth $k_0$-subalgebras of $k$, partially ordered by inclusion: it is a filtered set.
-For $Y$ and $W$ as in \ref{reviewElZ-Relativecase}, we fix a $k_0$-algebra $A$ and a smooth separated $A$-scheme $Y_A$ together with a closed integral subscheme $W_A$, flat over $A$, such that
+We fix a $k_0$-algebra $A$ and a smooth separated $A$-scheme $Y_A$ together with a closed integral subscheme $W_A$, flat over $A$, such that

 For every $B\in \cI$ containing $A$, we write $Y_B$ (resp. $W_B$) for the base change $Y_A\tensor_A B$ (resp. $W_A\tensor_A B$).
 A \v{C}ech cohomology computation shows then that